-We acknowledge the financial support of the Basque Government (Code No. IT-1175-19) and the Ministerio de Economía y Competitividad [Code No. PGC2018-094548-B-I00 (MCIU/AEI/FEDER, UE)].
-This work was based on experiments performed at the FOCUS instrument operated by the Swiss spallation neutron source SINQ (Paul Scherrer Institute, Villigen, Switzerland) and SPHERES [Heinz-Maier-Leibnitz Zentrum (MLZ), Garching, Germany] and was supported by the European Commission under the 7th Framework Programme through the "Research Infrastructures" action of the "Capacities" Programme, NMI3-II (Grant No. 283883).
+We acknowledge financial support of the Basque Government, code: IT-1175-19 and the Ministerio de Economía y Competitividad code: PGC2018-094548-B-I00 (MCIU/AEI/FEDER, UE).
+This work is based on experiments performed at the FOCUS instrument operated by the Swiss spallation neutron source SINQ, Paul Scherrer Institute, Villigen, Switzerland, and SPHERES (Heinz Maier-Leibnitz Zentrum (MLZ), Garching, Germany), and has been supported by the European Commission under the 7th Framework Programme through the 'Research Infrastructures' action of the 'Capacities' Programme, NMI3-II Grant Number 283883.